GlobalSphereMC/globalspheremc.github.io/BeginnersGuide.md

 ---
 So, you're in a town, you have a stable food source, and you got some iron gear.
 What now?

 Once you get diamonds, you might try to craft diamond gear - but STOP!
 To reduce grind and turn away pvp sweats, we have disabled diamond combat items like diamond armor, diamond swords, and diamond axes.
-However, diamond tools (pickaxe, shovel, and hoe) are allowed.
+However, pickaxes are allowed.

 Netherite gear is also disabled (except for the netherite hoe).
 But we have a replacement for that: [steel](https://globalspheremc.github.io/Steel.html).
 With steel, you can craft steel gear and rudimentary guns.

-You may have noticed that steel requires ancient debris, which is found in the nether.
-However, you might try to light a nether portal and find out that we disabled that.
-So how do you get to the nether?

-The GlobalSphere Intelligence Agency is not sure on the exact method to enter the nether, but there is a rumor...
+Nether portals teleport you to your bed when exiting.
+Don't try exiting without a bed...
+I warned you!

-If you are interested in entering the nether, you can check out the [Legend of Antarctica Claus](https://globalspheremc.github.io/Legends/AntarcticaClaus.html) - but that's just a rumor, right?
+If you are bored and want to do some exploring, the GlobalSphere Intelligence Agency needs help on investigating the [Legend of Antarctica Claus.](https://globalspheremc.github.io/Legends/AntarcticaClaus.html)

 # **Tips and Tricks**
 ---